If you’re an aspiring consultant, you’ve probably wondered: “Are some consulting firm offices way harder to get into than others?”

 - Tapping into alumni networks or attend regional info sessions.
 Speaking directly with current consultants provides the most up-to-date insights on practice areas and upcoming recruitment cycles.

 While some regions might have obvious specialisations, others are harder to predict.
 Remember to do your research!
-It will be very helpful later down the line.
+It will be very helpful in the long run.

 MBAs and Universities in the Area